-- (My FAVORITE) Ultrafine Coconut Activated Charcoal Powder is the type of activated charcoal featured in this post, and my preferred method of taking AC for any and all reasons.
+- (My FAVORITE) Ultrafine Coconut Activated Charcoal Powder is my preferred method of taking activated charcoal for any and all reasons.
 If you’re an adult, simply mix 1 teaspoon with a glass of water and take on an empty stomach.
 For children, reduce the amount to 1/8-1/4 teaspoon.

 - Teeth Whitening Charcoal Powder – To use AC to whiten your teeth, wet a soft toothbrush and dip it in the powder.
 Gently brush teeth for one to two minutes.
 Rinse thoroughly and use 1-2x per day.
-I use this brand HERE (that also contains bentonite, orange seed oil, baking soda, coconut oil, and mint), or you can use a less expensive/non-abrasive alternative like this one.
+I use this brand HERE (that also contains bentonite, orange seed oil, baking soda, coconut oil, and mint).

 - Charcoal Face Masks, Soap, and Body Scrubs – Activated charcoal products are an amazing way to scrub up, exfoliate, improve your complexion and boost skin health.
-I love this exfoliating detox scrub by Seaweed Bath Co, this soap (made with Dead Sea mud, AC, and essential oils) or activated charcoal with volcanic ash, and this charcoal face mask (with hyalauronic acid).
+I love this exfoliating detox scrub by Seaweed Bath Co, this soap (made with Dead Sea mud, AC, and essential oils) or activated charcoal with volcanic ash, and this charcoal face mask.
 Combine it with dry brushing to improve your results.

 - Activated Charcoal Detox Bath – Add activated charcoal to your normal detox or epsom salt bath to improve your skin and enhance the results of a detox.
 (And yes, toxins are removed via the skin when you sweat and hang out there unless you rinse and scrub them off.
 This is fact.)